capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

     });
     )
 ```
 You can get even fancier than this and add a fade out, but we'll leave that up to you.
+The takeaway here is that since recording can be controlled programmatically, the possibilities are endless.

 ### Exporting stems ###